As explained in the page about the

 The US government abandoned the

-Bretton Woods Agreement because it was borrowing excessively from the
+Bretton Woods Agreement and floated the exchange rate because it had deregulated the

 official foreign reserves.
 But it did not